elastic-event-components/e2c/README.md

 the graph edges represent the function parameters (event) that build the flow between nodes.
 Elastic Event Components also includes flow visualization.

 ## Installation
+*See [Installing E2c](https://github.com/enterstry/e2c/INSTALL.md) for instructions on how to build from source.

 #### *Try your first E2c program*
 ```shell